. . . . . . . . . . . . . . . . . . . .

 this same little sister of hers would, in the after-time,

-be herself a grown woman;
+be herself a grown woman; and

-and make their eyes bright and eager with many a strange tale.”
+and make their eyes bright and eager with many a strange tale.

 – from the last pages of